 Muhai Tang has worked with a list of orchestras that includes the NDR Hamburg, Oslo Philharmonic, St. Petersburg Philharmonic, Malaysian Philharmonic, Dresden Philharmonic and the NHK Symphony Orchestra, Royal Flemish Philharmonic, Orchestre National de Lille, the Verdi Orchestra in Milan, Tenerife Symphony, Stuttgart Philharmonic, Bilbao Symphony and the Hong Kong Philharmonic Orchestra.

 Muhai Tang's international recognition began when Herbert von Karajan invited him to conduct the Berlin Philharmonic Orchestra in its 1983 subscription series.
 This success led to repeat appearances with the Berlin Philharmonic and invitations from many of the world's leading orchestras such as the London Philharmonic, Leipzig Gewandhaus, Staatskapelle Dresden, Bayerischer Rundfunk Symphony, Orchestre de Paris, Orchestre National de France, Sydney Symphony and the San Francisco Symphony Orchestras amongst many others.
 Since then he has appeared as guest conductor on four continents and at music festivals in Prague, Berlin, Edinburgh, Verona, Bergen and Beijing.
 He is a favourite with audiences and musicians alike, with an engaging stage presence and graceful and natural technique.
-He has worked with numerous great artists such as Mstislav Rostropovich, Yehudi Menuhin, Itzhak Perlman, Jean-Pierre Rampal, Martha Argerich and Anne-Sophie Mutter to name just a few.
+He has worked with numerous great artists such as Mstislav Rostropovich, Yehudi Menuhin, Itzhak Perlman, Cecilia Bartoli, Jean-Pierre Rampal, Martha Argerich and Anne-Sophie Mutter to name just a few.

 He has an extraordinarily wide repertoire, ranging from Baroque to composers of today.
 He recently concluded his tenure as Artistic Director and Chief Conductor of the Zurich Chamber Orchestra and continues with them as Principal Guest Conductor.
 This has given him an opportunity to explore the chamber orchestra repertoire which has always been close to his heart.
 In particular Muhai Tang has received great acclaim for his performances of Joseph Haydn.